codelingo/docs/docs/clql.md

   if_stmt({depth: 5:})
 ```

-Note: The depth range on top level facts, like `method` in the previous examples, typically determines the depth from the base context to that fact.
+Note: The depth range on top level facts, like `method` in the previous examples, determines the depth from the base context to that fact.
 In this case the base context contains a single program.
 However, it can be configured to refer to any context, typically a single repository or the root of the graph on which all queryable data hangs.

 <br />